 About John

 John Genyo Sprague is an award-winning improvisational musician and performer, an authorized Zen teacher, and an independent, non-sectarian guide, counselor, and healer who works with individuals in all paths and faiths.
 As an intuitive musician on keyboards, percussion, flutes and voice — he has for decades created musical accompaniment for movement, contemplative listening, and ceremony, blending a wide range of influences.
-He also works with teenagers at North Star: Self-Directed Learning for Teens.
+For over 30 years he was a staff accompanist in the Five Colleges Dance Department.
+He also worked for twenty years with teenagers at North Star: Self-Directed Learning for Teens.
 John has an M.A. in World Religions and Creativity Studies from Vermont College.
 He is a member of Spiritual Directors International, and the Zen Peacemakers.

 Dharma Studies